Native American Pueblos of New Mexico: A Visitor's Guide

 Picuris Pueblo, New Mexico

+Picuris is known for its unusual pottery that stands out among all other Native American ceramic forms because it is made of micaceous clay mixed with mica.
 The Picuris Pueblo Museum Center includes the historic pueblo ruins, mission church, scalp house, and several restored kivas.
 Displays include prehistoric artifacts, photographs and text of local historical interest, and the work of regional contemporary artists.
+The San Lorenzo de Picuris mission church is well worth the visit.

 San Felipe Pueblo, New Mexico